If you are looking for ‘print on demand for fashion brands’, you’re…

 Shopify Store

 The Shopify store is the first cost item.
-Shopify is an online platform; it’s the most popular e-commerce platform around.
+Shopify is the most popular e-commerce platform.

 On this platform, you can create a website for your eCommerce store and accept payments from customers worldwide.

-This eCommerce platform offers a 3-day free trial window to start using Shopify.
+This eCommerce platform offers a 3-day free trial to get started with Shopify.

-However, you’ll not make a fortune Dropshipping within the two weeks.
-I mean, that must sit pretty with you first, right?
+However, you won’t make a fortune dropshipping in the two weeks.
+That must sit pretty with you first, right?

-That said, once your two-week trial ends, the actual cost will include the Shopify monthly charge of $29.99.
+That said, once your two-week trial ends, the actual cost will be the monthly Shopify charge of $29.99.

 I know you’re saying, “But that’s cost cover for the store, what about the drop shipping part of the equation?”
-Well, in comes our second cost item, the Oberlo dropshipping app.
+Well, here’s our second cost item: the Oberlo dropshipping app.

-Oberlo, as a platform, helps you find great products to sell online, then import them to your Shopify store, and set your prices.
+Sell The Trend helps you find great products to sell online, import them into your Shopify store, and set your prices.

-When a customer purchases from you, the supplier ships the products directly to your customer without you handling inventory or shipping.
+When a customer purchases from you, the supplier ships the products directly to your customer, so you don’t handle inventory or shipping.

-You’ll only pay for Oberlo once you go past the monthly 50 sales mark; up until then, you won’t pay a dime.
+You’ll only pay for Sell The Trend once you go past the monthly 50 sales mark; up until then, you won’t pay a dime.

 Domain Name

-The domain name comes right on the heels of Oberlo as our third item cost.
+The domain name comes right on the heels of Sell The Trend as our third item cost.

-Trustworthy eCommerce businesses all have one thing in common; they’ve their own domain names.
+Trustworthy eCommerce businesses all have one thing in common: they have their own domain names.

-You need to look the part; you must earn customers’ trust because it’s only in this way that you can make sales.
+You need to look the part; you must earn customers’ trust, because only then can you make sales.

-Although Shopify offers a free myshopify domain name when launching, to strengthen your brand & legitimize your business in the eyes of customers, you should get your own domain name.
+Although Shopify offers a free myshopify domain name when launching, to strengthen your brand & legitimize your business in customers’ eyes, you should get your own domain name.

-Through Shopify, you can buy a custom domain at only $14 annually, let’s add that to our budget, what do we’ve?
+On Shopify, you can buy a custom domain for just $14 per year.
+Let’s add that to our budget.
+What do we have?

 You can also connect an existing domain name to Shopify if you don’t want to incur the $14 fee on Shopify.

-You can use cheaper domain name providers like Namecheap, which charges $9-$10 per year.
+You can use cheaper domain name providers, such as Namecheap, which charges $9- $10 per year.

-Courtesy of Shopify, we’ve got an online store in place.
-Oberlo makes it easy to find and sell products, and now we also have a professional domain name, so our budget is about 50 bucks, not bad for a slick store.
+Thanks to Shopify, we’ve got an online store up and running.
+Sell The Trend makes it easy to find and sell products, and now we also have a professional domain name, so our budget is about $ 50, not bad for a slick store.

 So, what do we spend our money on?